mitch-seymour/ksql/design-proposals/klip-2-scripted-multilingual-udfs.md

 KSQL allows developers to leverage the power of Kafka Streams without knowing Java.
 However, non-Java developers who use KSQL may quickly find themselves locked out of one of the most powerful features of KSQL: the ability to write custom functions for processing data.

-We therefore find ourselves in this peculiar situation.
-We initially lower the barrier entry into the streaming processing space by removing the Java prequisite, only to reintroduce the requirement in what is surely one of the most attractive features of KSQL.
+We therefore find ourselves in a peculiar situation.
+We initially lower the barrier entry into the streaming processing space by removing the Java prequisite, only to reintroduce the requirement later.

-By allowing UDFs to be written in multiple languages, we can:

-- unlock this feature for non-Java developers
-- increase UDF-related feature adoption

 Furthermore, even Java developers may find the process of writing a simple UDF, e.g. `MULTIPLY`, a little tedious.
 Java-based UDFs require some level of ceremony to build and deploy.
 A project structure must be defined, a build system employed, and KSQL itself must be restarted to pick up the new JAR.
-Instead, if we allow multilingual UDFs to be defined as inline scripts, we can save the ceremony for truly complex UDFs that warrant the extra effort.
+This seems overkill for some use cases, especially when the UDF logic can be expressed in a small number of lines of code.

+By allowing UDFs to be written in multiple languages, we can:

+- unlock this feature for non-Java developers, which will likely increase UDF-related feature adoption
+- write less code for implementing simple, custom functions
+- enable hot-reloading of UDF logic since a scripted, non-Java UDF doesn't need to be on the classpath when the server is started

 ## What is in scope